Outdoor Soccer Registration

 5) Registration Fees as indicated

-All fees can be paid by cash, credit or cheque (there is a processing fee for returned cheques).
+All fees can be paid by cash, credit or debit.

 Every effort is made to accommodate player and coach requests however this is not guaranteed.
 Players may have to transfer to surrounding communities if there aren’t enough to form a team.
 Registration is still required in the community in which the player resides.